3redronin/mu-server/HTTP2-CONCURRENCY.md

 WebSocket adapters.
 Handler-oriented detached callbacks may use it as a fallback when the handler executor rejects them.
 Operations whose contract specifically requires the async executor fail when that executor rejects them.
+A failure thrown by a request-body data listener is reported through its `onError` callback in the same async application turn before the exchange is failed.
 A response write rejected by the async-completion terminal gate still dispatches its failure callback to this executor; if the executor itself rejects that notification, the caller delivers the required failure callback rather than